pyflosic/fodMC/README.md

 There is a manual, explaining the underlying idea of this program and showing some examples for its usage.

+The fodMC is written in FORTRAN.
+Make sure you have a fortran compiler like gfortran to compile the code.
 To compile the code, go to the 'src' directory and type

         bash compile.sh